Skip navigation Jump to main navigation Jump to main navigation

 Yes

-International students are responsible for ensuring they have read and understand the University’s student visa application eligibility and requirements.
+International students are responsible for ensuring they have read and understand the University’s student visa application eligibility and requirements(link is external).
 Please note that it is not permissible to enroll while in B-1/B-2 status.
 In addition, if studying on a student visa, you must enroll full-time (12 credits per term) and study on campus.

 Part-Time Sequence (Sample)

-Students take two classes their first Fall and Spring terms.
-During subsequent terms, students will have the ability to scale-up or scale-down their course load, provided they take the remaining required core courses during their program and complete within three years.
+Students take two classes their first fall and spring terms.
+During subsequent terms, students will have the ability to scale up or scale down their course load, provided they take the remaining required core courses and complete their program within three years.

 To accommodate working professionals, one section of every core course is available during a weeknight evening, typically 6:00 to 8:00 p.m.